SSDBM/2021/camera_ready.md

 4. Paying attention to the following guidelines for the PDF file:

-<span>  a.
-Adhere to the page limits: 12 pages for full papers, 6 pages for short and demo papers.</span>
+&nbsp;&nbsp;&nbsp;  a.
+Adhere to the page limits: 12 pages for full papers, 6 pages for short and demo papers.

-<span>  b.
-Page size should be US-Letter 8.5in x 11in (around 21.59cm x 27.94cm).</span>
+&nbsp;&nbsp;&nbsp;  b.
+Page size should be US-Letter 8.5in x 11in (around 21.59cm x 27.94cm).

-<span>  c.
+&nbsp;&nbsp;&nbsp;  c.
 All fonts must be Type 1 (scalable) or TrueType, and not Type 3 (bit-mapped).
-All fonts must be embedded within the PDF file.</span>
+All fonts must be embedded within the PDF file.